 Is Probate Mediation Confidential?

 Yes, probate mediation is a confidential process.
 All the parties will be asked to sign a mediation agreement that includes a confidentiality clause.
 This allows the parties to speak freely without the fear of their statements being later used against them in court.

-The cost of probate mediation varies depending on the location, expertise and length of practice of the probate mediator.
+The cost of probate mediation in Michigan varies depending on the location, expertise and length of practice of the probate mediator.
 Typically, the mediator charges for preparation time and the length of the mediation.
 Often the mediation fee will be divided equally between the parties.
 Alternatively, the mediator may pro rate the mediation fee between each party.
 This may make a difference if you and your four siblings are mediating a case against a sibling trustee.
 In this case, you will want to confirm whether the fee is divided 50/50 between the trustee and the group of siblings or not.